XiaoxinDeng/WorkTimer/README.md

 # WorkTimer
-A timer for working on windows 10.
+A timer for working on Windows 10.

+## Run the timer
+Download the package and run the WorkTimer.exe file, then you are good to go.